mattpannella/pupdate/README.md

 ## Credits ##

+Thanks to [neil-morrison44](https://github.com/neil-morrison44).
+This is a port built on top of the work originally done by him here https://gist.github.com/neil-morrison44/34fbb18de90cd9a32ca5bdafb2a812b8

 Special thanks to [RetroDriven](https://github.com/RetroDriven/) for maintaining the arcade rom archive.

 And if you're looking for something with a few more features and a user interface, check out this updater. https://github.com/RetroDriven/Pocket_Updater